 The animal exhibits at the ROM are awesome.
 They range from real live fish (we found Dory!) to lifelike replicas of sharks & whales and even taxidermy of various animals and birds.
 My little guy loved seeing all of the fish, animals and birds and he learned so much.
 TIP: Look up!!
 There are so many exhibits hanging from the ceiling in this area, you don’t want your kiddos to miss any.

 We saved the best for last, the Dinosaur exhibit at the ROM is AMAZING!
 We spent an hour in this spot alone.
-There are so many different dino & prehistoric exhibits to check out and my little guy even got a chance to see a T-Rex tooth and take an interactive picture with a chomping T-Rex.
+There are so many different dino & prehistoric exhibits to check out and my little guy even got a chance to see a T-Rex tooth.
+Plus we got to take an interactive picture with a chomping T-Rex.
 This is a spot not to be missed if your little one is a dino enthusiast and if your kiddo isn’t into dinos yet they will be after checking out this exhibit.
 TIP: Don’t rush through this section, there is a TON to see and lots of fun info to be gathered, make sure to take your time.

 Well there you have it, 10 reasons why the ROM is a must do activity next time you visit Toronto with your kiddos.
 And, if you live here remember to take the time to check it out, you won’t be disappointed.